webix-hub/docs/data/desktop/pivot.md

 - Fields dragged or initially set to **Columns** area define the **x-scale** of Pivot, namely the upper headers of the datatable;
 - Fields dragged or initially set to **Rows** define the y-scale of Pivot, namely the treetable to the left;
 - Fields dragged or initially set to **Values** define which data will be loaded as well as set the lowest row of datatable headers;
-- Fileds dragged or initially set to **Filters** define data properties that will be used as filters for the datatable.
+- Fields dragged or initially set to **Filters** define data properties that will be used as filters for the datatable.

 **Balance amoung Sections**
 {{note
 You cannot drag one and the same element to different sections; instead, use each element either for setting a **row**, or a **column** or for **filtering** or don't use it at all (it remains in **Fields**).
-However, **Values** section is more indendent since elements dragged to it are still available in other sections exept **Filters**.
+However, **Values** section is more indendent since elements dragged to it are still available in other sections except **Filters**.

 }}

 ###Data Operations

 Current data operations come together with values they are assigned to in the **Values** section.
-Right here they can be changed with a couple of clicks.
+Right there they can be changed with a couple of clicks.

 <img src="pivot/pivot_data_operations.png">